Rethinking Gauss-Newton for learning over-parameterized models: Additional experimental results

+We present result obtained for 5 independent runs.
+Each run uses a different initialization for the parameters of both student and teacher networks.
+Additionally, the training and test data are all generated independently for each run.
+All these results are obtained using \verb+SiLU+ non-linearity.
+It is clear from \cref{fig:loss_vs_std_2}, that the results display little variability w.r.t. the seed of the experiment, which justifies the single-seed setting chosen in the main paper.

-\paragraph{Effect of over-parametrization} \cref{fig:loss_vs_M} (Left) shows the effect of over-parametrization of the network on the generalization error.
-It appears that as soon as the network has enough over-parameterization to fit the data exactly, the generalization error remains stable with an increasing parameterization for both GN and GD.
-On the other hand, the test error of RF improves with increasing over-parametrization which is consistent with \citep{Hastie:2022}.
-Importantly, the gap between random features and learned features does not seem to reduce with more parameters, suggesting the RF is statistically sub-optimal.
+\paragraph{Effect of over-parameterization} \cref{fig:loss_vs_M} (Left) shows the effect of over-parameterization of the network on generalization error.
+It appears that the generalization error remains stable with an increasing parameterization for both GN and GD, as soon as the network has enough over-parameterization to fit the data exactly.
+On the other hand, the test error of RF improves with increasing over-parameterization which is consistent with \cite{Hastie:2022}.

-\paragraph{Evolution of the smallest singular value of $A_w$.} \cref{fig:loss_vs_M} (Left) shows that the smallest singular value $\sigma^{\star}(A_w)$ systematically increases during training, especially in the feature learning regime (bright red traces).
+\paragraph{Evolution of the smallest singular value of $A_w$.} \cref{fig:loss_vs_M} (Right) shows that the smallest singular value $\sigma^{\star}(A_w)$ systematically increases during training, especially in the feature learning regime (bright red colors).
 Hence, the dynamics are far from blowing up even as the features change substantially.
-On the other hand, $\sigma^{\star}(A_w)$ remains nearly constant for large values of $\tau_0$ (darker traces) which indicates that the features barely change in the kernel regime.
+On the other hand, $\sigma^{\star}(A_w)$ remains nearly constant for large values of $\tau_0$ (darker colors) which indicates that the features barely change in the kernel regime.